jonahrosenblum/Haiku-Review/README.md

 newsapi-python==0.2.3

 ## Authors
-Envisioned and Layed Out by Jonah Rosenblum and Dustin Brown
+Envisioned by Jonah Rosenblum and Dustin Brown
-Written by Jonah Rosenblum
+Written and Developed by Jonah Rosenblum

 ## License
 This project is licensed under the MIT License - see the LICENSE.md file for details